imcoder44/Portfolio/replit.md

 - **Environment**: Node.js runtime with ES modules support
 - **Port Configuration**: Flexible port assignment for various hosting platforms

+## Recent Changes

+### January 10, 2025
+- **Portfolio Content Update**: Updated all personal information with authentic details
+  - CGPA updated from 6.00 to 6.4 in About and Experience sections
+  - Email updated to tanishqingole766@gmail.com
+  - Added phone number (+918600756454) as clickable contact link
+  - Added CDAC virtual internship certificate as clickable link
+  - Updated Cuckoo Sandbox project GitHub link
+  - All external links now redirect to authentic profiles and repositories

 The application follows modern web development best practices with a focus on performance, accessibility, and maintainability.
 The cybersecurity theme is reflected in both the content and the visual design with custom color schemes and professional presentation.